noahschulhof/max-independent-set/README.md

 \forall (i, j) \in E, x_i + x_j \leq 1
 ```

+For each edge, the sum of its vertex decision variables cannot exceed 1.

 ### Objective Function
 ```math
 \max \left( \sum_{i \in V} x_i \right)
 ```

+Maximize the sum of the decision variables; i.e., maximize the number of vertices in the set.